mfumagalli/ngsTools/README.md

  * __GetSwitchedGeno__ - Switch major/minor in genotype posterior probabilities files
  * __GetSwitchedSfs__ - Switch major/minor in sample allele frequency posterior probabilities files

-[ngsDist](https://github.com/fgvieira/ngsDist) is a program that estimates genetic distances for phylogenetic analyses from genotype posterior probabilities.
-It is not officially included in ngsTools, and therefore must be installed separately.
+* [ngsDist](https://github.com/fgvieira/ngsDist) is a program that estimates genetic distances for phylogenetic analyses from genotype posterior probabilities.
+It is not yet officially included in ngsTools, and therefore must be installed separately.

 ## Installation

+`ngsTools` can be easily installed but some packages have some external dependencies:

+* `zlib`: v1.2.7 tested on Debian 7.8 (wheezy)
+* `gsl` : v1.15 tested on Debian 7.8 (wheezy)
+* `md5sum`: only needed for `make test`

 To download ngsTools and its submodules use: